bevane/repocheck/README.md

 By default, repocheck will run a git fetch for each repo before determining its sync status to ensure that the information is up to date.

-Repocheck can be run without doing git fetch for each repo with the no fetch flag:
+Repocheck can be run without doing git fetch for each repo with the `--no-fetch` flag:

 `repocheck --no-fetch`